Updated March 13, 2026

 Even though both English and Japanese are the official languages of the event, having conversational Japanese skills is recommended to get the most out of it.

-The event, like others on the list, is backed by known companies in the tech scene, with Platinum sponsors being Money Forward, Flatt Security, and Shippio
+The event, like others on the list, is backed by known companies in the tech scene, with Platinum sponsors being Money Forward, Flatt Security, and Shippio.

-The most recent event at the time of writing this post was in May 2023, and you can get the latest on the upcoming events on RubyKaigi’s official Facebook and X pages.
+You can get the latest on the upcoming events on RubyKaigi’s official Facebook and X pages.

 Go Conference